ICG58/ICG-PROJECT/README.md

 START PROMPT items
- GET ItemName ItemName=INPUT("Item name:Shampoo, Bangs, Fringes")
+ GET ItemName ItemName(Shampoo OR Bangs OR Fringes)
 IF ItemName=("Shampoo") THEN DISPLAY("You have selected Shampoo, it costs NS500") ELSE IF ItemName=("Bangs") THEN DISPLAY("You have selected Bangs, it costs NS700") ELSE IF ItemName=("Fringes") THEN DISPLAY("You have selected Fringes, it costs NS100") ELSE